 Moving into a very short encore, there’s a false start for ‘Ghost Town’ when a the samples are mis-triggered and everything falters, followed by a version that’s marred by some terrible female vocals on the wordless sections.
 As before, Panter is in great form, but his brilliant bottom end never rescues the performance, and a downbeat ‘You’re Wondering Now’ seems like a complete anti-climax, despite being the band’s regular show closer.
 This has definitely been one of those occasions where the set needed either ‘Monkey Man’ or ‘Gangsters’ moved into the encore to help leave a final good impression.

 Maybe first night, post-lockdown jitters have played a large part in tonight’s hit and miss show, but this insight into Terry Hall’s state of mind on a bad day hasn’t been entirely pleasant.
-Thankfully, even with the band in an uneven state, it hasn’t been a complete ordeal, and a run of timeless material from the debut has definitely saved the gig.
-Hopefully, by the time the tour reaches Brighton in a few days and a two night sell out at London’s Roundhouse at the end of September, the gremlins will have vacated and Hall will be back in the zone, but for the Margate crowd, the return of The Specials hasn’t really supplied the great experience they deserved.
+Thankfully, even with the band in an uneven state, it hasn’t been a complete ordeal, and a run of timeless material from the debut has definitely provided interest.
+It doesn’t excuse the fact that The Specials are very clearly a sad shadow of their former, brilliant selves, and Hall especially, is dragging them down.
+Hopefully, by the time the tour reaches Brighton in a few days and a two night sell out at London’s Roundhouse at the end of September, the gremlins will have vacated and Terry will be back in the zone, but for the Margate crowd, the return of The Specials hasn’t really supplied the great experience they deserved.